 Choosing the most suitable materials for new-build or refurbishment projects always raises lots of question marks.
-Ceramic tiles are an increasingly versatile option and they come in a multitude of different formats, designs and finishes.
+Porcelain tiles are an increasingly versatile option and they come in a multitude of different formats, designs and finishes.
 Among them, special mention must be made of rectified porcelain tiles.

 Today, we will try to clear up many of the questions that we are often asked about them.
 To do this, we will explain what rectified porcelain tiles are and what benefits they offer.